 On the other hand, plywood is a raw material that needs to be sanded and covered to achieve a clean look.
-If you don’t do this, the plywood plank may look hard and unattractive against the mattress.
-What’s more, it may have splinters or rough edges that could pose a hazard to children or your mattress!
+If you don’t do this, the plywood plank may look hard and unattractive against the mattress, and what’s more, it may have splinters or rough edges that could pose a hazard to children or your mattress.

 Overall, bunkie boards look more attractive than plywood because they’re polished and covered to complement your bed.
 As a result, they come out on top in this category.